waheedalimajeedano/Coffee_Website./README.md

 # Coffee Shop Website

-This project is a fully responsive, multi-page coffee shop website developed using **HTML**, **CSS**, and **JavaScript**.
-The focus is on front-end design, offering a clean, modern user interface with basic interactivity.
-While the site is not connected to a backend or database, it effectively demonstrates layout, styling, and responsive behavior suitable for a real-world coffee business.
+A fully responsive, visually appealing coffee shop website built with **HTML**, **CSS**, and **JavaScript**.
+Designed with a clean, modern UI and interactive elements to simulate a real-world coffee shop experience.
+This is a front-end only project, ideal for showcasing design skills and responsive layout techniques.

----

-## Features
+## ✨ Highlights

-- Responsive design across all screen sizes (mobile, tablet, desktop)
+- Mobile-first, fully responsive design
-- Smooth scrolling and section navigation
+- Smooth scroll-to-section navigation
-- Clean layout with modern styling
-- Hover effects for enhanced interactivity
+- Elegant hover effects for buttons and images
+- Clean, consistent layout and color scheme
-- Structured and maintainable codebase
+- Built with semantic HTML and well-structured code

----

-## Pages
+## 🗂️ Pages Included

-The website includes the following pages:

-- **Home** – Introductory landing section with navigation
+- **Home** – Hero section with navigation and welcome message
-- **About** – Overview of the coffee shop's background or mission
+- **About** – Shop story and background
-- **Menu** – Display of coffee items and offerings
+- **Menu** – Coffee and food offerings
-- **Gallery** – Visual showcase of products and environment
+- **Gallery** – Images showcasing ambiance and products
-- **Testimonials** – Customer reviews and experiences
+- **Testimonials** – Customer reviews and feedback
-- **Contact Us** – Basic contact form layout and details
+- **Contact Us** – Contact form layout and shop information

----

-## Technologies Used

-- HTML5
+## 🔧 Tech Stack

+- **HTML5** – Semantic structure
-- CSS3 (with responsive design techniques)
+- **CSS3** – Styling and responsive layout
-- JavaScript (ES6)

----

-## Project Status

-This project is a front-end **UI prototype** only.
-There is no backend functionality, form processing, or dynamic content integration.
-It is intended for educational, design portfolio, or template purposes.

----
+- **JavaScript (ES6)** – Basic interactivity and smooth scrolling